 An hour several times a week is better than a whole day once a month.
 Even better, practice every day If you can manage it.

-On days you can’t get to the practice range, use our at home routines for putting and chipping.
-Even putting on the carpet, you are keeping your golf memory active and your feel for the shots in the forefront of your mind.
+On days you can’t get to the practice range, use our at-home shot routine for chipping and putting.
+Even putting on the carpet, you keep your golf memory active and your feel for the shots in the forefront of your mind.

 Now identify the weaker areas of your game, divide them into: